fpvandoorn/fpvandoorn.github.io/formalized-mathematics.md

 * 23.6.
 No seminar
 * 30.6.
 Henri Nikoleit: Finding new bounds for approximation-algorithms using LLMs and evolutionary search (**starts 11:15**)
 * 07.7.
 No seminar
 * 14.7.
-Wenrong Zou: A functional equation lemma for formal group laws. *and* Johannes Folttmann: TBD
+Wenrong Zou: A functional equation lemma for formal group laws. *and* Johannes Folttmann
 * 21.7.
 No seminar
 * 28.7. **14:15-16:00**.
 Izabela Mandla: Properties of Walsh Functions in the Proof of a Carleson Theorem Analogue *and* Felix Pernegger: Layer cake overkill: Formalization of generalized independence systems
 * 1.9. **10:15-11:00** Thesis defense Johannes Folttmann (in room 0.003 as usual)<!-- second supervisor: Philipp -->